 Do you know someone who could benefit from speech therapy?
 We can help.

 If you’re looking for a skilled nursing facility that provides speech therapy, you’ve come to the right place.
 Feel free to contact us at Bella Vista Health Center in Lemon Grove, we offer a clinical Speech Therapy program that consists of treatment, support, and care for those who have difficulties with communication, cognition, or swallowing.
-In addition to our skilled nursing services and five-star facility, our speech therapy program may be just what you’re looking for to help improve your loved one’s speech and language abilities—as well as their quality of life.
+In addition to our skilled nursing services and five-star facility, our speech therapy after stoke programs may be just what you’re looking for to help improve your loved one’s speech and language abilities—as well as their quality of life.

 Give us a call today.